UnlockGPU/UnlockGPU/index.md

 ## Preliminary Action Plan

 *This plan is a starting point—join us to shape and refine it further.
 But some parts of it will happen regardless of the support we gain.*
-- Shareholder Action: File a non-binding resolution at AMD's 2026 meeting.
+- Shareholder Action: File a non-binding resolution at AMD's 2026 meeting - [see our plan](/resolution-filing-plan.html).
 Enlist activist investor allies.
 - Developer Coalition: Launch #UnlockGPU, unite developer voices, and prioritize a technical wishlist.
 We're already collecting technical input—see [Developer Priorities Document](/priorities/)